CO Lab Manual

 The function takes a variable number of arguments, but at least one.
 The first argument is always an ASCII string, commonly called the format string.
 A string is simply an array of characters, terminated with a zero byte.

 As you may have noted, arguments are passed to a subroutine through 64-bit registers.
 So how do you fit a whole string in a register?
 You don't.
-Instead, printf expects the first argument to be a memory address specifying the location of the first byte of a string.
+Instead, printf (Linux man page: man printf)expects the first argument to be a memory address specifying the location of the first byte of a string.

 In Assembly, you can define a string as part of your .text section with the assembler directive .ascii (not zero terminated) or .asciz (zero terminated).
 The address of that location can then be retrieved using the leaq (Load Effective Address) instruction.